sunaguo/app-cortex-tissue-mapping/README.md

 # Map tract endpoint ROIs to cortical surface for quantitative analyses
 Using Brainlife app locally for SemConn UT diffusion processing & testing.

-Use branch `endpoints-v1.1` for the app version with negative projfrac & smoothing.
+Use branch `endpoints-v1.1` for the app version with negative `projfrac` & smoothing[^1].

+[^1]: `projfrac` & smoothing params details:
 * 2023.12.05:
-  * current setting: `projfrac_min` -1, some smoothing (heven't decided on width).
+  * current setting: `projfrac_min=-1`, some smoothing (heven't decided on width).
+* 2024.02.07:
+  * Brad: these are all hyperparams that should be determined by the results.
+Could do width vs results plot to choose.
+For now using the most smooth (`sigma=1`)

+## General pipeline
+1. `run_main.py`: Creates a separate directory for each subjects, generates surface ROI map, then [TODO] uploads the results to Brainlife project [Semantic Connectivity - UT](https://brainlife.io/project/6542d7ceb094062da61faac2/) with the specified tags;
+2. [TODO] script: copy results to grimes/corral.
+    * note output `cortexmap/cortexmap/func` dir contains both smoothed & nonsmoothed data. copy only desired ones over.

+## TODO:
+* in `run_main.py`: add lines to upload copy of results to bl
+* after `run_main.py`: add script to copy things over to correct location to grimes/corral

 ---
-orignal README
+# orignal README
 [![Abcdspec-compliant](https://img.shields.io/badge/ABCD_Spec-v1.1-green.svg)](https://github.com/brain-life/abcd-spec)
 [![Run on Brainlife.io](https://img.shields.io/badge/Brainlife-brainlife.app.572-blue.svg)](https://doi.org/10.25663/brainlife.app.572)